 - Decrease the colony forming units (CFU) threshold from 105 to 103 or 102 .

-- Ensure a susceptibility test be completed if your test is positive for bacteria or yeast even at lower levels.
+- Ensure a susceptibility test is completed if your test is positive for bacteria or yeast even at lower levels.
 This should be done automatically, and is essential to identify which antibiotic or anti-yeast treatment should be prescribed.

 - Lengthen the incubation period, to encourage the growth of more types of pathogens.